patrycjatekieli78/Sales-Management-Project/README.md

 **⚙️ Tools**

- - SQL (SQL Server): for data extraction, transformation, and cleansing
+ - SQL (MS SQL Server): for data extraction, transformation, and cleansing

  - Power BI: for data modeling, visualization, and dashboard design